Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 If you searched for "what's a good open rate for email" expecting a single number, the honest answer in 2026 is: the question got harder to answer in the last 3 years, and the number matters less than it used to.

-Apple Mail Privacy Protection (rolled out 2021, mainstreamed by 2023) pre-loads every email's tracking pixel automatically, inflating apparent open rates on Apple Mail traffic to ~100%.
+Apple Mail Privacy Protection (rolled out 2021, mainstreamed by 2023) pre-loads every email's tracking pixel automatically, inflating apparent open rates on Apple Mail traffic to roughly 100%.
 Gmail's image proxying caches images server-side, making opens look uniform regardless of whether the recipient actually opened the message.
 AI-driven email clients (Superhuman, Hey, Shortwave) increasingly batch-prefetch images for spam classification, triggering opens that aren't human reads.

 The result: open rate in 2026 is a directional signal, not a precise metric.
 It still matters — but the benchmarks have to be read in context.